 - a.
 RPS-eligible delivered renewable resources: Supply-side solar, wind, geothermal, biomass, biogas, small hydro resources.
 RPS PCC 1 and any other RPS- eligible resources that meet the criteria to qualify as RPS PCC 1 except for the contract execution date should be entered.
 RPS PCC 2 and 3 should not be included.
 For standalone wind and solar resources, users can choose between an aggregated representation of existing resources, or new (candidate) resources located in CAISO.
 Offshore and out-of-state wind resource types are also available.
 In addition to other supply-side solar resources, a distributed solar option is available for LSEs who would like to include distributed solar resources that are in front of the meter. - b.
 Hybrid or paired solar and battery: LSEs may represent hybrid or paired solar-battery resources in the CSP calculator using output shapes from an aggregate of hybrid and paired resource dispatch in the SERVM model.
 Here "paired" resources refer to generation and storage resources that share the same grid interconnection and "hybrid" resources refer to a subset of paired resources that have constraints which require storage to charge from the paired generation resource rather than the grid.
-The hybrid or paired solar and battery profile on the Resource Profiles tab is the weighted average dispatch of SERVM resources that in aggregate have 40% paired and 60% hybrid resource capacity.
-Additionally, all batteries in the hybrid or paired solar and battery profile have 4 hours of duration, are AC-coupled to the solar resource, and have a power capacity that is sized to 50% of the ACcapacity of the solar resource (a solar:battery ratio of 2:1).
 Recognizing that there are a range of possible hybrid and paired configurations, if the hybrid/paired profile in the CSP calculator does not adequately represent an LSE's expected hybrid or paired resource output, LSEs can use the custom renewable profile functionality described below as an alternate way to include hybrid or paired resource generation.